CCarrMcMahon/repo-essentials/README.md

     -   `[Chat] CharacterSpacing = -0.5` - The spacing between characters in chat (default: -0.5)
     -   `[Chat] LineSpacing = -60` - The spacing between lines in chat (default: -60)
 -   **_NOTE_**: These are client-side adjustments as there is no default support for these as server configurations.

+### Single-Player Chat

+Enables access to the chat window in single-player mode by tricking the game into thinking you're in multiplayer.
+The chat window is normally disabled entirely in single player, but this patch allows you to open it and use it for command testing.

+-   **_NOTE_**: Text-to-speech functionality is not currently available as it would require a decent amount of modification to the game's networking layer.
+This may be added in the future but isn't high priority.

 ## Building